Encephalitis is swelling of the brain.

 - Loss of feeling or numbness in the body

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 Blood tests will be done to look for signs of infection.
-A lumbar puncture may be done to test the fluid around the spine.
+A lumbar puncture may be done to test the fluid around the brain and spine.

 Images may be taken of the brain to look for changes.
 This can be done with:

 The goal of treatment is to rid the body of the virus that is causing the problem.
 There are not many ways to treat all viruses.
 They take time to leave the body.

 If a virus cannot be treated then treatment will focus on helping the body until the virus has passed.